Dale Carnegie How to Win Friends and Influence People book principles applied to B2B sales prospecting and SDR outreach

 • Pro Tip: Utilize Mystery, Curiosity, and FOMO (Fear Of Missing Out)

-In the realm of sales development, engaging a prospect's interest goes beyond boasting about your company's accolades or product features.
-It's about sparking curiosity, leveraging a sense of mystery, and subtly playing into the fear of missing out (FOMO).
-This approach shifts the dynamic from familiar patterns — vendor-centric messaging, facts and figures, standard pitch — to an intriguing conversation that captivates the prospect's interest.
+In sales development, engaging a prospect’s interest goes beyond boasting about your company’s accolades or product features.
+It’s about sparking curiosity, leveraging a sense of mystery, and subtly playing into the fear of missing out (FOMO).
+This approach shifts the dynamic from familiar patterns — vendor-centric messaging, facts and figures, standard pitch — to an intriguing conversation that captivates the prospect’s interest.

 The Art of Creating Intrigue